General

 What do I need to do to during my Quarterly Progress Meeting?

-During a Quarterly Progress Meeting, each representative of the outcomes that are up for discussion will have 15 minutes for an introduction by the Goal Implementation Team (GIT) chair and a Presentation to the Management Board.
-The Presentation should indicate whether the Chesapeake Bay Program’s assumptions about an outcome have changed and whether the partnership’s actions are having the intended effect.
-The Presentation should include potential adaptations or changes in management approaches and its course for the next two years.
-Generally, the GIT chair also speaks after each Presentation to discuss any recommendations or requests that have been made to the Management Board.
-Each Presentation is followed by focused discussion (usually about 30 minutes) and identification of next steps.
-Some Quarterly Progress Meeting agendas also include time for discussion of “cross-outcome” issues.
+When representing an outcome that is giving a full update, each outcome’s speaker will deliver a presentation, lasting about 15-minutes, to the Management Board.
+The presentation should indicate whether the Chesapeake Bay Program’s assumptions about an outcome have changed and whether the partnership’s actions are having the intended effect.
+It should include potential adaptations or changes in management approaches and its course for the next two years.
+When requests for action or decision are made to the Management Board, the GIT chair often speaks at the end the presentation to emphasize the importance of the request.
+The presentation is followed by approximately 15-minutes for clarifying questions and discussion with the Management Board.
+If a request for action, support or assistance from the Management Board has been made, an additional 15-minutes will be spent on focused discussion and identification of next steps.
+Some QPM agendas also include time for discussion of issues that affect multiple outcomes.

 What do I need to do after my Quarterly Progress Meeting?

-After each Quarterly Progress Meeting, the Management Board staffer distributes draft actions and decisions to the Management Board chair and coordinator; Enhance Partnering, Leadership and Management GIT (GIT 6) chair; and outcome leads for their review.
-Outcome leads can request clarifications via the Management Board staffer to the Management Board chair and coordinator.
+After each Quarterly Progress Meeting, draft actions and decisions will be distributed to the Management Board chair and coordinator; Enhance Partnering, Leadership and Management GIT (GIT 6) chair; and outcome leads for their review.
 These actions and decisions provide clarity on next steps needed to resolve outstanding issues.
-Outcome leads, or other responsible parties, can then begin working on follow-up actions needed at the next or subsequent Management Board meetings.
-You will also need to revise your Management Strategy and Logic & Action Plan to make sure these documents reflect your logic and your lessons learned.
+Outcome leads, or other responsible parties, can then begin working on follow-up actions needed at the next or subsequent Management Board meetings, if applicable.
+Teams will need to revise their Management Strategies and develop Work Plans for the upcoming two-year period.
 Visit the Strategy Review System Overview page to learn more.

-How will my Quarterly Progress Meeting impact my outcome’s Management Strategy or Logic & Action Plan?
+How will my Outcome Review Summary and Quarterly Progress Meeting impact my outcome's Management Strategy and Work Plan?

-The influencing factors, existing efforts and gaps identified in your Logic & Action Plan should inform the Management Strategy that guides the Chesapeake Bay Program toward its goals and outcomes.
-The long-term management approaches identified in your Management Strategy are meant to be achieved through the short-term actions identified in your Logic & Action Plan.
-These short-term actions should be traced back to the factors, efforts and gaps identified in your Logic & Action Plan.
+The long-term management approaches identified in your Management Strategy are meant to be achieved through the short-term actions identified in your Work Plan.
+These short-term actions should be traced back to the factors, efforts and gaps identified in your Outcome Review Summary.
 Visit the Strategy Review Overview page to learn more.

-When is my revised Management Strategy and Logic & Action Plan due?
+When are my revised Management Strategy and Work Plan due?

-Your revised Management Strategy and Logic & Action Plan are due no later than 16 weeks after your Quarterly Progress Meeting.
-To submit your documents, please email them to SRS@chesapeakebay.net.
-Dates and deadlines specific to your cohort can be found on the Meetings and Deadlines page.
+Final versions of your revised Management Strategy and your new two-year Work Plan should be sent to SRS@chesapeakebay.net within 12 weeks of your Quarterly Progress Meeting.
+Dates and deadlines specific to your cohort are available on the Meetings and Deadlines page.

-How do I submit my Management Strategy and Logic & Action Plan for review or as final?
+How do I submit my revised Management Strategy and Work Plan?

 What if I need an extension?

-If you need to request an extension, please send an email as soon as possible to the Enhance Partnering, Leadership and Management GIT (GIT 6) chair and vice chair.
-The request should come from the GIT chair and include the reason why an extension is needed, how much additional time will be needed, and careful consideration of the impacts the extension will have on staff who may also be supporting other cohorts.
+If you need to request an extension, the GIT chair should send an email as soon as possible to the Enhance Partnering, Leadership and Management GIT chair and vice chair, as well as to the Strategy Review System Coordinator.
+The request should include the reason an extension is needed, how much additional time will be needed and careful consideration of the impacts the extension will have on staff who may also be supporting other cohorts.

 How should I manage my requests for action, support or assistance from the Management Board?

 The Management Decisions page contains a complete list of requests for action, support or assistance from the Management Board.
-You can use this page to track the status of your request(s) or contact the SRS Planning Team if you need to bring something to the attention of the Management Board.
+You can use this page to track the status of your requests or contact the SRS Workgroup if you need to bring something to the attention of the Management Board.

 What is the Strategic Science and Research Framework?

-The Strategic Science and Research Framework (SSRF) was developed by the Chesapeake Bay Program (CBP) to help focus existing science resources, leverage the research enterprise, and more effectively provide science to advance CBP’s efforts and decision-making.
+The Strategic Science and Research Framework (SSRF) was developed by the Chesapeake Bay Program to help focus existing science resources, leverage the research enterprise, and more effectively provide science to advance Bay Program’s efforts and decision-making.
 It arose from a need to track and assess the abundance and breadth of science needs across the partnership more consistently.
-The SSRF was developed in coordination between CBP’s Scientific, Technical Assessment and Reporting (STAR) team, the Goal Implementation Teams, and the Scientific and Technical Advisory Committee (STAC).
-It was specifically designed to consider both short-term operational and long-term fundamental science needs, to integrate STAC report recommendations, and to be repeatable and consistent by connecting to the CBP’s Strategy Review System (SRS) process.
-Through the SSRF, the CBP can better look at science needs across the program, assess whether those needs are being met, and recommend approaches to address them.
+The SSRF was developed in coordination between the Scientific, Technical Assessment and Reporting (STAR) team, the Goal Implementation Teams, and the Scientific and Technical Advisory Committee (STAC).
+It was specifically designed to consider both short-term operational and long-term fundamental science needs, to integrate STAC report recommendations, and to be repeatable and consistent by connecting to the Strategy Review System process.
+Through the SSRF, the Bay Program can better look at science needs across the program, assess whether those needs are being met, and recommend approaches to address them.

 What is the Chesapeake Bay Program Science Needs Database?

-The Chesapeake Bay Program (CBP) has developed the Strategic Science and Research Framework to consistently identify and assess both short- and long-term science needs of the partnership.
+The Chesapeake Bay Program has developed the Strategic Science and Research Framework (SSRF) to consistently identify and assess both short- and long-term science needs of the partnership.
 These science needs are captured and tracked in the Science Needs Database, which is continually updated throughout the year.
 The database provides the most up-to-date list of science needs from across the partnership and additional information on each need such as a detailed description, status, and engaged or potential resources identified to address the need.
-Science needs captured in this database are identified 1) by CBP Goal Implementation Teams as necessary to make progress toward Chesapeake Bay Watershed Agreement goals and outcomes, 2) through the CBP’s adaptive management Strategy Review System, or 3) from CBP’s Scientific and Technical Advisory Committee (STAC) report recommendations.
-CBP uses this database to engage science partners, identify opportunities to better align or evolve resources, update activities and workgroups to address needs, and inform STAC of research priorities.
-This database can also be used by science providers to identify projects or collaborations of interest on which to engage CBP.
-Science providers can represent a wide range of entities including, but not limited to, academic institutions, federal and state agencies, local entities, nonprofit organizations, and public science programs.
+Science needs captured in this database are identified:

 Who manages the Strategic Science and Research Framework?